mehulagg/gitlab/doc/development/instrumentation.md

 - `$ Banzai::Renderer.render`

-This will print out something along the lines of:
+This prints out something along the lines of:

 ```plaintext
 From: /path/to/your/gitlab/lib/gitlab/metrics/instrumentation.rb @ line 148: